tejomaygadgil/cgpos/README.md

 $ make activate_poetry
 ```

-You can get a convenient helpfile of all available `make` options by running:
+You can get a helpfile of all available `make` options by running:
 ```
 $ make
 Available rules: